ACFPeacekeeper/github-pages/about.md

 ## Previous Work
 Previously, I was a Computer Programmer Analyst at the Research & Development department of [qubIT](http://www.qub-it.com/) and a Graduate Student Researcher at [GAIPS](https://gaips.inesc-id.pt/), where I developed new Multimodal Deep Learning architectures and frameworks.

+## Hobbies & Personal Projects
+During my spare time, I enjoy reading books (Non-Fiction such as History and Politics, SciFi and Fantasy), playing games (RPGs, Action-Adventure, FPS, Strategy and Table Tops), listening to music and watching movies, anime and TV series.
+Beyond this, I develop and code some personal projects, which are mostly in the realms of Cyber-Security, Artificial Intelligence and Game Development.
+Currently, I'm also learning about Art and 3D Modelling to leverage that towards creating game assets.

 ## Academia
 I studied for my [Bachelor of Science (BSc)](https://fenix.tecnico.ulisboa.pt/cursos/leic-t/curriculo?year=1972768673366017) and [Master of Science (MSc)](https://fenix.tecnico.ulisboa.pt/cursos/meic-t/curriculo?year=1128343743234050) degrees in Computer Science and Engineering (CSE) at [IST](https://tecnico.ulisboa.pt/en/).
 During my BSc, I learned about core concepts in Computer Science, Mathematics, Computer Hardware and Physics (along with some minor courses about HASS and Management) and I also participated in a [Athens Network](http://athensnetwork.eu/) exchange program at [Mines Paris - PSL](https://tecnico.ulisboa.pt/en/), where I learned about Extreme Value Statistics.
 During my MSc, I did a double major in Artificial Intelligence and Cyber-Security (and also did some courses about Game Development) and I participated in a semester exchange program at [POSTECH](https://international.postech.ac.kr/), where I studied both CSE and Mathematics.